merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {:.notice}
 Confused by the ModelSEED compound names?
 You are not a biochemist and are overwhelmed with all this molecular information?
 Us, too.
 One option for you is to take the output, pick out the predictions that you have high-confidence in, and give that list to a large-language model (LLM) so it can pick out the ones that are likely to be biologically-relevant in your system.
 Then you can focus your efforts on carefully validating those predictions.

-Here are some of the predictions that I found:
+Here are some of the interesting predictions that I found:
 - Nitrate (cpd00209), produced by *A. macleodii* and consumed by *T. thiebautii*.
 You might remember from our earlier exploration of Pathway Map 00910 that *T. thiebautii* has the enzymes to import extracellular nitrate and convert it to nitrite.
 Perhaps some of that exterior nitrate is coming from its associated bacteria.
 - Thymine (cpd00151) or Thymidine (cpd00184), produced by *T. thiebautii* and consumed by *A. macleodii*.
 These are part of 'T' nucleotides and are needed by both organisms.
 Other marine microbes are known to exchange nucleotide components, so perhaps these do, too.
 - Propionate (cpd00141), produced by *T. thiebautii* and consumed by *A. macleodii*.
 This one is interesting because *T. thiebautii* can produce it but doesn't seem to be able to use it at all.
 Meanwhile, *A. macleodii* has quite a long reaction chain for consuming propionate and converting it to Propanoyl-CoA, which is an intermediate used in plenty of other metabolic capacities.
 Check out Pathway Map 00640 for details.